The Song of Everlasting Sorrow

 Singer: Mei Baojiu (male)

-She excitedly prepared wine and fruits waiting for the appearance of her hubby who was the only man she loved in life and in death.
+She enthusiastically prepared wine and fruits waiting for the appearance of her husband who was the only man she loved in life and in death.

 Unfortunately, she was not the only woman the emperor loved.
 He had too many female fans among his numerous wives and was invited to a big party under the moonlight by Plum Lady.